RiverApril/Underneath/readme.md

 This program uses standard c++ libraries and ncurses (pdcurses in Windows).
 SDL version uses SDL2 and SDL_Image.

 My development is primarily in Linux and some in MacOSX.
-I have successfully compiled for Windows using mingw32 on Linux.
+I have successfully compiled for Windows using MinGW on Linux.

 ---